-Important Facts about Pchum Ben 2024: 📆 Date: 1st October – 3rd October 2024 âś…No of Days: 15 Days 🥳Public Holiday: 3 Days đź‘šDress code: White funeral color clothing 🍚Bay Bens: Ball of sticky rice cooked in coconut milk |
+Important Facts about Pchum Ben 2025 📆 Date: 21st September-23rd September, 2025 ✅No of Days: 15 Days 🥳Public Holiday: 3 Days 👚Dress code: White funeral color clothing 🍚Bay Bens: Ball of sticky rice cooked in coconut milk |

 What Does Pchum Ben Stand For?

 Pchum Ben, PhchĹm BÄ•nd or Sen Don Ta in Khmer, means “balled rice gathering” or “offering for ancestors.”
-After the Khmer New Year in April, the Phchum Ben is an important religious holiday in Cambodia celebrated for 15 days on the 15th day of the 10th month in the Khmer Calendar and the end of Buddhist Lent, Vassa.
+After the Khmer New Year in April, the Phchum Ben is an important religious holiday in Cambodia, celebrated for 15 days on the 15th day of the 10th month in the Khmer Calendar and the end of Buddhist Lent, Vassa.

 What is Pchum Ben Day?

 The Cambodian Buddhist believes the ancestor’s soul is released for 15 days.
-On these days, foods are cooked for the monks to generate merits that will benefit in death.
+On these days, foods are cooked for the monks to generate merits that will benefit them in death.

 Journeying Amidst Pchum Ben

-If you are planning to visit during this auspicious festival, do note that there will be a Cambodia public holiday 2024 from 1-3rd October (Tuesday to Thursday).
-As people will visit hometowns and reunite with families.Â
+If you are planning to visit during this auspicious festival, do note that there will be a public holiday 2024 from 21st to 23rd September as people will visit their hometowns and reunite with families.

-Majority of the tourist hub, and sightseeing will be empty because of the public holiday.
-Shops including malls will be closed.
+The majority of the tourist hub and sightseeing will be empty because of the public holiday.
+Shops, including malls, will be closed.
 Bus tickets fill up fast as most of the people travel back home, hence it is recommended to book your tickets online in advance.
-Hotel rooms too are hard to find.Â
+Hotel rooms, too, are hard to find.

 Pchum Ben History Timeline

-802 AD(Angkorian Period) | People followed from Animism to Buddhism and respect for elders as practice continues till date |
+802 AD(Angkorian Period) | People followed from Animism to Buddhism, and respect for elders as a practice continues to date |

-1181 – 1218(King Jayavarman VII) | A monk came from hell and shared the message from the deceased that they will be free from suffering if the relatives offered foods and alms to monks. |
+1181 – 1218(King Jayavarman VII) | A monk came from hell and shared the message from the deceased that they will be free from suffering if the relatives offer food and alms to monks. |

 History of Pchum Ben Festival